adoxa/ansicon/readme.txt

     Legend: + added, - bug-fixed, * changed.

+    1.83 - 16 February, 2018:
+    - create the flush thread on first use.

     1.82 - 13 February, 2018:
     - add ANSICON_WRAP for programs that expect the wrap at right margin;
     - make IsConsoleHandle a critical section, for multithreaded processes;